Qualification: A Level

-French is the First or Second language in more than 40 countries and is spoken by 175 million people around the world.
-Studying French at A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
+French is the first or second language in more than 40 countries and is spoken by 175 million people around the world.
+Studying French at A Level is the natural way to further your knowledge enabling you to use it in its spoken and written for and acquire an insight into how language is learnt.
 You will also gain considerable contacts with and insight into the contemporary society, cultural background and heritage of the countries where French is spoken.
-French links well with many other subjects.
-Occupations in which students can use French include: journalism, business, tourism, government services, teaching, engineering, marketing and law.

 Aspects of French speaking society – current trends: the changing nature of family, the ‘cyber-society’, the place of voluntary work

 Artistic culture in the French-speaking world: cultural heritage, contemporary Francophone music, cinema: the 7th art form

 Aspects of French speaking society – current issues: positive features of a diverse society, life for the marginalised, how criminals are treated

 Aspects of political life in the French speaking world: teenagers – the right to vote and political engagement, demonstrations and strikes – who holds the power?, politics and immigration

 Paper 1: Listening, Reading and Writing – 50%

 Paper 2: Essay Writing based on the study of a book and a film – 20%